airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

     "attributes": [ 0, 1 ]

-For information on how to handle the attribute values, see the section dedicate to [handling component values](#handling_values).
+For information on how to handle the attribute values, see the section dedicated to [handling component values](#handling_values).

 #### <a name="observations"></a>observations